Supporting industry to adjust to changing job requirements

 This quick guide is designed to assist you to identify the steps within the life of your TSDS Project.Download the Employer Quick Guide

-This quick guide is designed to assist you to identify the steps within the life of your TSDS Project.Download the RTO Quick Guide
+These quick guides re designed to assist you in identifying the steps within the life of your TSDS Project.Download the RTO Quick Guide Download the RTO Quick Guide for Single Units of Competency

 This tool is designed to help you identify skills gaps in your workforce and to plan for training needs.Download the Strategic Workforce Development Tool